 At minimum, a life file should include the following:

-Legal documents: Copies of your will, any trust documents, financial power of attorney, healthcare directive, and guardianship designations.
+- Legal documents: Copies of your revocable living trust and any amendments, financial power of attorney, healthcare directive, and guardianship designations.
 Include the name and contact information of the attorney who prepared them and where the originals are stored.

-Financial accounts: A list of every financial account including retirement accounts, bank accounts, brokerage accounts, and annuities.
+- Financial accounts: A list of every financial account including retirement accounts, bank accounts, brokerage accounts, and annuities.
+Note which accounts are titled in the trust.
 Include the institution name, account number, approximate balance, and how to access each one.

 Keep the life file updated and make sure at least one trusted person knows it exists and where to find it.